BesenbacherLab/lionheart/README.md

 LIONHEART is a method for detecting cancer from whole genome sequenced plasma cell-free DNA.

 This software lets you run feature extraction and predict the cancer status of your samples.
 Further, you can train a model on your own data.

+All you need is a **BAM file** with whole genome sequenced cell-free DNA.

 Developed for hg38.
 See the `remap` directory for the applied remapping pipeline.